tschumi/hl2dmsvr/README.md

 #### Useful hints

+If building on a machine with Apple Silicon, you have to add the --platform linux/amd64 to the build and run commands.

 If using podman to push the image to docker hub, you have to add --format=v2s1 to the push command to avoid the "missing manifest" error.

 To change the sv_password you could use this command on console of the running the container: